pyrosm/pyrosm/docs/index.rst

 Points of Interest (POI), landuse and natural elements.
 Also fully customized queries are supported which makes it possible to parse the data from OSM with more specific filters.

-Pyrosm is easy to use and it provides a somewhat similar user interface as OSMnx.
-The main difference between pyrosm and OSMnx is that OSMnx reads the data over internet using OverPass API, whereas pyrosm reads the data from local OSM data dumps that can be downloaded e.g. from GeoFabrik's website.
+Pyrosm is easy to use and it provides a somewhat similar user interface as `OSMnx <https://github.com/gboeing/osmnx>`__.
+The main difference between pyrosm and OSMnx is that OSMnx reads the data using an OverPass API, whereas pyrosm reads the data from local OSM data dumps that can be downloaded e.g. from GeoFabrik's website.
 This makes it possible to read data much faster, thus allowing parsing OSM data covering large regions in a matter of minutes instead of hours.

 For instance, parsing all roads from the state of New York (USA) with a basic laptop (16GB memory and SSD),